Preschool Reading Curriculum

 CAPIT has a robust phonics and handwriting component that provides a complete phonics curriculum component needed (or lacking) in most ELA Curricula and Supplemental phonics programs.
 For example, we don’t wait weeks before introducing phonemes, and we always connect phonemes to letters, as is endorsed by the science of reading.

 In CAPIT, all students are expected to learn every letter and every sound by the end of the year; some even begin decoding and encoding—in PK!
-Students also learn how to write each letter and take close to 20 assessments throughout the year—just don’t tell the kids; they don’t know it’s a test (Fig. 2).
+Students also learn how to write each letter and take close to 20 assessments throughout the year—just don’t tell the kids; they don’t know it’s a test.

 Show Me the Data

-Ditch the 📄 and ✏️ worksheets.
-They don’t provide data; don’t offer corrective feedback; don’t differentiate, and don’t support distance learning.
+Ditch the 📄 and ✏️ worksheets that provide no data, no corrective feedback, no differentiation, and no support for distance learning.

 The Magic of Visual Mnemonics